Brentwood College Foundation

 - Old Brentonians Trust: the income from this fund established by alumni is intended for financial assistance for qualifying sons and daughters of alumni.

 - Rowing Endowment Fund: the umbrella for three boat funds - the Tony Carr Heavyweight Boat Fund, the John L. Queen Lightweight Boat Fund, and the Senior Girls' Legacy Boat Fund.
-The goal for these funds, established by Old Brentonians and their parents, is to purchase a new shell for each of these respective programmes every three years, using the interest from the fund combined with the resale value of the current boat.
+The goal for these funds, established by Old Brentonians and their parents, is to purchase a new shell for each of these respective programs every three years, using the interest from the fund combined with the resale value of the current boat.
 The Tony Carr Boat Fund was established in 2003, the John L. Queen Boat Fund in 2008, and the Senior Girls' Legacy Boat Fund in 2010.

 - Rugby Club Endowment Fund: provides financial assistance to worthy athletes.